Vimovo delayed-release tabletsPronunciation

 - if you have a history of high blood pressure, blood disorders, high blood cholesterol or lipid levels, bleeding or clotting problems, bleeding in the brain, heart problems (eg, heart failure), blood vessel disease, or stroke, or if you are at risk of any of these diseases

-- if you have poor health; dehydration or low fluid volume; blood electrolyte problems (eg, low blood sodium or magnesium levels, high blood potassium levels); are on a low-salt (sodium) diet; or use tobacco, drink alcohol, or have a history of alcohol abuse
+- if you have poor health; dehydration or low fluid volume; blood electrolyte problems (eg, low blood sodium or magnesium levels, high blood potassium levels); low blood vitamin B12 levels or vitamin B12 deficiency; are on a low-salt (sodium) diet; or use tobacco, drink alcohol, or have a history of alcohol abuse

 - if you have osteoporosis (weak bones), a family history of osteoporosis, or other risk factors of osteoporosis (eg, smoking, poor nutrition)